ORGONEDCC/data-import/README.md

 ```

 This script collects samples from BioSamples that have project field equals to
-ORG.one or AORG.ONE (parameters in get requests are case-sensitive).
+ORG.one or ORG.ONE (parameters in get requests are case-sensitive).
 Then for
 every BioSample id:
 1. script creates directory (if it doesn't exist),
 2. downloads metadata information in JSON format (if it doesn't exist)